znx3p0/canary-book/src/concepts/wire-representation.md

     4 0x0
 ```

-Currently due to simplicity, IGCP sends all objects (even wire statically-sized-types) as dynamically sized.
+Currently due to simplicity, Canary sends all objects (even wire statically-sized-types) as dynamically sized.
 This means that there is space for improvement, but it is still sufficiently efficient for most use cases.

 NOTE ABOUT TYPES:
-Sending and receiving non-equivalent wire represented types can lead to messaging problems that can be hard to debug.
+Sending and receiving non-equivalent wire represented types can lead to messaging problems which can be *really* hard to debug.